DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 ### Cleaning Up

-To remove all generated files and clean up the project directory, navigate to the root of the projecr directory where makefile is located and run `make clean`.
+To remove all generated files and clean up the project directory, navigate to the root of the project directory where makefile is located and run `make clean`.
 This will target and remove processed data, charts, the final report, and any other generated files.

 ### Running tests for functions in data analysis